UNIVERSITY OF WISCONSIN River Falls

 It takes a lot of courage and determination to try new things, to be FIRST.
 This includes being among the first in your family to attend and graduate from college.
 We know it can be intimidating for even the bravest first-gen students, but know that you are NOT the only one here.

 And we here, at UWRF, want to acknowledge it.
-Take a button, attend events, and be proud of your accomplishments!
+Be proud of your accomplishments!

-At UWRF, First Generation Status is determined based upon your parent(s)/guardian(s).
-If neither of your parent(s)/guardian(s) received a 4-year bachelor degree or higher, you classify as First Gen. You still count as First Gen if one/both of your parent(s)/guardian(s) received some college education or an Associate's Degree.
+At UWRF, First Generation status is determined based upon your parent(s)/guardian(s).
+If neither of your parent(s)/guardian(s) received a four-year bachelor's degree or higher, you classify as First Gen. You still count as First Gen if one/both of your parent(s)/guardian(s) received some college education or an associate's degree.

-First Generation Students also qualify to be a part of the ASPIRE Program, housed under the Center of Diversity, Inclusion, and Belonging.
-This is a first-year program that matches you up with an upper-classman mentor throughout your first year at UWRF.
-The unique part of this program: by attending events and informational sessions, you can earn up to $500 to go toward Study Abroad, Undergraduate Research, or Internships!
+First Generation students also qualify to be a part of the ASPIRE Program, housed under the Center of Diversity, Inclusion, and Belonging.
+This first-year program matches you up with an upper class mentor throughout your first year at UWRF.
+The unique part of this program is that by attending events and informational sessions, you can earn up to $500 to go toward study abroad, undergraduate research, or internships!
 Click on the bolded ASPIRE Program title above to find out more about this program and how you can apply.